Vishesh-Gupta/cryptoZombies/README.md

 - Lesson 10: Deploying DApps with Truffle
 - Lesson 11: Testing Smart Contracts with Truffle
+- Lesson 14: How to Build an Oracle
+- Lesson 15: How to Build an Oracle - Part 2
+- Lesson 16: How to Build an Oracle - Part 3

 ### Libra Path: Master the Basics of Libra Blockchain Development

 - Lesson 12: Libra Basics

+### Beyong Ethereum Path: Explore the Blockchain Ecosystem

+- Lesson 17: Intro to zkSync
+- Lesson 18: Advanced zkSync Concepts

+### Chainlink Path: Decentralized Oracles

+- Lesson 19: Data Feeds and Computation

 ## Achievements